 Simmer and Stir

 Return the pot to the stove and cook the cajeta over low heat, stirring constantly for the first two or three minutes.
-Once you feel confident that the cajeta is not bubbling up anymore, you can reduce the frequency of your stirring.
-But you must stir frequently.
+Once you feel confident that the cajeta is not bubbling up anymore, you can go longer without stirring constantly, but you need to stir it frequently.
 Don’t allow the cajeta to boil, either.
 You don’t want to rush the cooking process because you’ll more than likely end up with scorched cajeta.
 This process takes time, but is soooo worth it.